-Over the last 12 months, we have met with more than thousands of students through our sessions, webinar and discussions.
-The most often question asked by many parents and students around the world is “How do I get into a top college such as Harvard, Stanford, MIT, Oxford etc.?”
+Over the last 12 months, we have met with more than thousands of students through our sessions, webinar, and discussions.
+The most often question asked by many parents and students around the world is “How do I get into top colleges such as Harvard, Stanford, MIT, Oxford etc.?”
+What do top universities look for in an applicant?

 The answer to this question is very simple!
 There is no golden ticket and there is no set formula!
 So, don’t spend all your time figuring it out.
 Don’t spend all your time checking off all the extra-curricular or don’t worry about checking off the “community service” box on your application.